SeeedDocument/Seeed-WiKi/docs/Wiki migration manuals for Seeedia team/Mark_Down.md

 ## Grammar

-Regarding the grammar of Markdown, recommend the article 《[markdown tutorial](http://www.markdowntutorial.com/)》,or you can goole "markdown" and you will find many tutorials.
+Regarding the grammar of Markdown, recommend the article 《[markdown tutorial](http://www.markdowntutorial.com/)》,or you can google "markdown" and you will find many tutorials.

 Some format that will be used during migration.